jaymin0368/training/README.md

    	c.
 Based upon the product setting, add JavaScript timer countdown in product view page.

    	d.
 Remove the counter automatically after the deal ends.

+4. Create a script in which we can update qty and stock status using magento default API.